enguehard/enguehard.tf/content/_index.md

       text: |-
        [Back to recent news](/#about)

+        - **27-29 Sep 23**.
+I took part in the Oxford Large Language Models for Social Science Workshop.
+        - **14-15 Sep 23**.
+I organized a [workshop on advanced data collection methods at ENS de Lyon](talk/advanced-methods-workshop/).
         - **1 Sep 23**.
 I presented 'World Military Capacity' at the EHES meeting in Vienna.
         - **22 Jul 23**.
 I presented an earlier version of 'Lewis and Malthus' at the World Cliometrics Conference.
         - **28 Jun 23**.
 I presented an earlier version of 'Lewis and Malthus' at the LAGV Public Economics Days (AMSE).